LPeter-nm/LPeter-nm/README.md

 I'm studying the third period of internet systems at the Federal Institute of Maranhão, Timon campus

-I work every day to develop myself as a back end developer
+I work every day to develop myself as a full stack developer

 <div>
   <a href="https://github.com/LPeter-nm">